SnazzyBeatle115/HackNYU2025/ml/README.md

   "ocr_model_used": "openai/gpt-4-turbo",
   "vision_model_used": "openai/gpt-4-turbo",
   "details": "The user is not actively engaged in studying or academic work.
-They are browsing a channel named #announcements on Discord...", "status": "success"
+They are browsing a channel named #announcements on Discord...", "audio": {
+    "data": "base64_encoded_audio_string",
+    "format": "mp3",
+    "data_url": "data:audio/mpeg;base64,..."
+  },
+  "warning_message": "Hey!
+Looks like you are doing The user is viewing announcements on a Discord server for an event called HackNYU Fall 25., you should be focusing!", "status": "success"
 }
 ```